Outputs a sequence of values from the specified enumerator, applying the specified filtering/ordering/limits.

 otherwise: as set for the postSo enumerators are built-in routines that know how to iterate certain ranges, collections, lists, etc. Can their result sets be "tweaked"/mangled/sliced/diced/etc prior to the final output?
 This is achieved by adding to the 1 enumerator possible per hax.iterator X-tag any number of modifiers.

-Syntax: using With (enumerator) [modifier 1st , modifier 2nd , .. , modifier last]
+Syntax: using With (enumerator) [modifier 1st , modifier 2nd , .. , modifier last], always wrap the

 enumerator in parentheses and all modifiers together in 1 set of square brackets.
 Using But (only modifier)